 The jury then went to view the body of the girl at the mortuary, after which the first witness to be sworn was the girl’s father, Charles Albert Jeffs who, according to press reports, seemed, understandably, “much affected.”

 AMELIA’S LAST 12 MONTHS

-He repeated, more or less word for word, the statements he had made to the press, and which we detailed in the previous article.
+He repeated, more or less word for word, the statements he had already made to the press.

 He added that his daughter had left school about twelve months ago and, since then, she had spent the previous April to September visiting her aunt in Weston-super-Mare but, aside from this absences, she had lived at home with him, his wife and the rest of the family.